Dataherald/dataherald/docs/api.update_table_descriptions.rst

-.. _api.add_descriptions:
+.. _api.update_table_descriptions:

-Set descriptions
+Update table descriptions
 =======================

-To return an accurate response set descriptions per table and column.
+To return an accurate response set descriptions or update the columns per table and column.
+All request body fields are optional, and only the fields that are explicitly set will be used to update the resource.

 Request this ``PATCH`` endpoint::